Deciding to Apply

 See our locations page for more information >

-In Los Angeles, you will stay at the Hotel Indigo in Downtown Los Angeles, where executive amenities, fine dining, and top-rated service ensure you can focus on learning, not logistics.
+In Los Angeles, you will stay at the Hotel Indigo in Downtown Los Angeles, where executive amenities, fine dining, and top-rated service enhance the all-inclusive learning environment.

 See our locations page for more information >